VNNikolaidis/nnlib2/README.md

 ---
 Advantages:

-⦁	Framework produces compiled code, which is fast (however, see disadvantages below).
+⦁	Produces compiled code, which is fast (however, see disadvantages below).

 ⦁	Object-Orientated model is well fit to the job of deriving new NN models from existing ones.